rishav-eulb/100-days-of-move/docs/HelloMove.md

 ![](assets/20250103_235709_image.png)

-As one can see the unit test `0x2::thoughts::test_basic_flow` has passed and we are ready for deployment.
+As one can see the unit test `0x2::thoughts::test_basic_flow` has passed printing `"Hello Move"` thought and are ready for deployment.

 # Understanding your Code